BambooTracker/BambooTracker/IMPORTANT.md

 The following changes affect module playback critically.
 In some cases, you need to modify modules.

+- In BambooTracker v0.5.0, a bug for tempo and step size control is fixed that only a row which set the step size change 0Fxx had the step size added by one.
+To play modules made by previous version at the same speed as before, it is necessary to replace 0Fxx with 0Fxx+1, and set 0Fxx in the next row.
 - In BambooTracker v0.5.0, MAME FM, SSG, and ADPCM emulations are updated which make several differences in the synthesis accuracy from previous versions.
 - In BambooTracker v0.5.0, the number of buffer in RtAudio is changed to 2.
 This may change the latency.
 - In BambooTracker v0.3.6, hard envelope settings of SSG is fixed when note off.